viamrobotics/viam-python-sdk/examples/simple_module/README.md

 ## Configuring and using the module
 These steps assume that you have a robot available at [app.viam.com](app.viam.com).

 The `run.sh` script is the entrypoint for this module.
 To connect this module with your robot, you must add this module's entrypoint to the robot's config.
-For example, this could be `/home/viam-python-sdk/examples/simple_module/run.sh`.
+For example, your file may be at `/home/viam-python-sdk/examples/simple_module/run.sh` and you must add this file path to your configuration.
 See the [documentation](https://docs.viam.com/program/extend/modular-resources/#use-a-modular-resource-with-your-robot) for more details.

 Once the module has been added to your robot, you can then add a component that uses the `MySensor` model.
 See the [documentation](https://docs.viam.com/program/extend/modular-resources/#configure-a-component-instance-for-a-modular-resource) for more details.